About Wireless Access

 - Get a New wireless Card, If Necessary

 Different wireless cards access the wireless network at different speeds.
 Depending on the type of wireless card you have, you will have different performance.
 The recommended wireless card is 802.11a/g/n.
-If you have an older card (ex: 802.11 or 802.11b) you may want to consider upgrading to a newer card (802.11a/g/n) to improve your speed on the wireless network.
+If you have an older card (ex: 802.11 or 802.11b) you should upgrade to a newer card (802.11a/g/n) to improve your speed on the wireless network.
+Note: BC no longer supports 802.11b wireless technology.